shalskar/PeekAndPop/README.md

 # PeekAndPop

-### THIS LIBRARY IS CURRENTLY UNDER DEVELOPMENT AND NOT INTENDED TO BE USED IN PRODUCTION

 PeekAndPop is an open source Android library, inspired by Instagram's latest 3D touch feature.
 As 3D touch is not available for android, this library uses long hold.